Many museums in Antwerp are closed on a Monday. Not to worry, though, as there are plenty of other things on offer so you won’t get bored.

 Why not start the week with a journey of discovery?
 Board the tourist tram or the horse tram.
 Or discover the city in the arms of your loved one in a horse-drawn carriage.

-Weather-permitting, you can visit the Zoo or Aquatopia as soon as you get off the train.
+Weather-permitting, you can visit the Zoo as soon as you get off the train.
 Either that or you can cross the road and launch into some serious shopping in Flanders’ exquisite city of fashion.

 Escape the crowds